 - The Urban Redevelopment Authority of Pittsburgh (URA) COVID-19 page has a list of resources for small businesses located in the City of Pittsburgh who are impacted by COVID-19.

 - The COVID-19 Emergency Action Fund has been established at The Pittsburgh Foundation to accept contributions from donors, corporations, foundations and the community at large.
 The Fund aims to support and strengthen the nonprofit human services network and infrastructure during this crisis period.
-The Fund will award small operating grants on a rolling basis to nonprofit organizations seeking to meet basic needs; see grant guidelines and application information.

 - The Chronicle of Philanthropy Resources to Help Nonprofits Respond to the Coronavirus Outbreak page includes resources on how to manage, lead and communicate; fundraising; technology solutions; and more.
 They also have an article on how to adapt your nonprofit’s sick leave policy during COVID-19.